Lexus U.S. Chief Says Sales Will Grow Even If Taxes Rise

 The annualized sales rate, adjusted for seasonal trends, accelerated to 15.5 million, the best pace since January 2008, according to Autodata.

 Combined sales for Lexus, Daimler AG (DAI)’s Mercedes-Benz, Bayerische Motoren Werke AG (BMW)’s BMW, Honda Motor Co.’s Acura, General Motors Co.
-(GM)’s Cadillac, Volkswagen AG (VOW)’s Audi (NSU) and Nissan Motor Co.’s Infiniti, the seven largest luxury brands, rose 15 percent through November, based on company statements.
+(GM:US)’s Cadillac, Volkswagen AG (VOW)’s Audi (NSU) and Nissan Motor Co.’s Infiniti, the seven largest luxury brands, rose 15 percent through November, based on company statements.

 “We all project that luxury will grow faster than the rest of the market,” Templin said.
 “It didn’t happen in the first half of the year, but it’s starting to show again, and the projections for the future still show that’s the case.”